From Birth To Death, Medicaid Affects The Lives Of Millions

 Medicaid Makes Up Almost 10 Percent Of The Federal Budget

-Medicaid is a joint federal/state program where both costs and regulations are divided.
-Today it's an open-ended program, where the governments pay for any covered medical costs that beneficiaries need.
+Medicaid is a joint federal/state program under which both costs and regulations are divided.
+Currently, it's an open-ended program, where the governments pay for any covered medical costs that beneficiaries need.

 Federal spending on Medicaid in 2015 was about $350 billion, almost one-tenth of the $3.7 trillion federal budget.
 That money is supplemented by the states, so total spending on Medicaid services was $545 billion that year.
 Those numbers have been increasing as health costs rise and the number of people who are eligible for the program expands.

-Note: A previous version of the graphic in this story incorrectly said adults make up the largest share of Medicaid enrollees.
-Children and adults combined make up the largest share.
-Seniors and people with disabilities account for the rest of the enrollees.